metamodern-design/documentation/src/content/responsive-design-details.md

 ## Turning on Responsive Variants

 In our Tailwind configuration, all variants (responsive, hover, focus, etc.) are turned __off__ by default.
 See here for [documentation on how to turn on variants](https://tailwindcss.com/docs/configuring-variants/).
-These options can be passed to our configuration generator or included in a *metamodern.config.js* file under the key *designSystemConfig*.
+These options can be passed to our configuration generator.